 - Data Management Gateway: By using this component you get periodic data refreshers and data feeds.

-- Data Catalog: User can easily discover and reuse queries using Data Catalog.
+- Data Catalog: Users can easily discover and reuse queries using the Data Catalog.
 Metadata can be facilitated for search functionality.

 Let’s have an overview of the Power BI architecture

 Power BI Architecture: Sharing And Deploying Files For Power BI solution

 Power BI can connect data from a variety of data sources.